ro-anderson/docs-qa-system/README.md

 **HR Policy Questions:**
 ```
-Sua pergunta: What's our vacation policy?
+Your question: What's our vacation policy?
 → Routes to HR Policies Agent
 ```

 **Labor Law Questions:**
 ```
-Sua pergunta: What are overtime regulations in Brazil?
+Your question: What are overtime regulations in Brazil?
 → Routes to Labor Rules Agent
 ```

 **Product Questions:**
 ```
-Sua pergunta: How do I install the new software?
+Your question: How do I install the new software?
 → Routes to Product Manual Agent
 ```

 **Out-of-scope Questions:**
 ```
-Sua pergunta: What's the weather today?
+Your question: What's the weather today?
 → Politely declines and suggests relevant topics
 ```